Symmetry and Invariant Bases in Finite Element Exterior Calculus: Notation and Definitions

 \subsection{Barycentric Coordinates and Differential Forms}

 Let $T$ be a simplex of dimension $n$.
-Following the notation of \cite{AFW1}, we denote by $\Lambda^{k}(T)$ the space of \emph{differential $k$-forms} over $T$ with smooth bounded real coefficients of all orders, where $k \in \bbZ$.
+Following the notation of \cite{AFW1} and letting $k \in \bbZ$, we denote by $\Lambda^{k}(T)$ the space of \emph{differential $k$-forms} over $T$ with real coefficients whose derivatives of all orders are smooth and bounded.
 Recall that these mappings take values in the $k$-th exterior power of the dual of the tangential space of the simplex $T$.
 In the case $k=0$, the space $\Lambda^{0}(T) = C^{\infty}(T)$ is just the space of smooth functions over $T$ with uniformly bounded derivatives.
-Furthermore, $\Lambda^{k}(T) = \{0\}$ unless $0 \leq k \leq n$.
+We use that $\Lambda^{k}(T) = \{0\}$ unless $0 \leq k \leq n$ without further mention.

 We write $\bbR\Lambda^{k}(T) = \Lambda^{k}(T)$ and let $\bbC\Lambda^{k}(T)$ denote the complexification of $\bbR\Lambda^{k}(T)$.
 All the algebraic operations defined in the following apply to $\bbC\Lambda^{k}(T)$ completely analogously.